OpenBazaar/official_docs/content/guides/concepts/startup.md

 #### Configure Offline Message Storage
 OpenBazaar supports offline messaging on top of IPFS.
 There are several different options for how these messages are stored for the sending node.
 Currently OpenBazaar ships with support for local file storage and Dropbox hosted storage.

-If another OpenBazaar node is not online or is unreachable we construct an offline message and store it in the network for retrieval at a later date.
-The message to send is signed and encrypted, stored in offline message storage, then the pointer to this content is published to the closest peers in the DHT as well as the push nodes.
+If another OpenBazaar node is not online or is unreachable we construct an offline message and store it on the network for retrieval at a later date.
+The message to send is signed and encrypted, stored in the offline message storage, then the pointer to this content is published to the closest peers in the DHT as well as the push nodes.

 #### Setup OpenBazaar HTTP Gateway
 OpenBazaar listens on port 4002 as an http server listening for multiplexed API calls for several endpoints.
 These endpoints route calls to handlers to process the requests.